 There are also many reports of cruise ship workers being forced to work very long hours for little pay.
 Some argue that they should be called “sweatships”.

-If you really want to go on a cruise, make sure you do your research on the cruise company and see if they offer carbon offsetting as a bare minimum.
+If you really want to go on a cruise, make sure you do your research on vegan friendly cruises and see if there are ethical companies offering carbon offsetting as a bare minimum.

 6. Transportation to Your Destination

 Another sustainable travel tip is to consider if you can get a train or bus vs a car or plane to the destination of your choice.
 If you do need to hop on a plane, there are a few different things to consider there too which can help minimise your environmental impact.

 When deciding where to go on holiday make sure to ask yourself if you can use a train to get there.
 Public transport varies greatly depending on where you live in the world.
 For some, you are forced to hop on a plane to leave your country.
 For others, such as in Europe, the train system provides much more choice in deciding how to get to your destination.
 It is no wonder that flight shame or flgskam, the anti-flying movement started in Sweden where trains are plentiful and the more than average holiday time enables Swedes more time to reach their destination of choice.